chrischiedo/weather-mcp-server-java/README.md

 You can extend this server by:

-1. Adding more weather-related tools (forecast, historical data, etc.)
+1. Adding more weather-related tools (forecasts, alerts, historical data, etc.)
-2. Implementing other MCP features like resources or prompts
+2. Implementing other MCP capabilities like resources or prompts
 3. Using a different weather API with more features (for example, [wunderground](https://www.wunderground.com/weather/api))

 ## License